Does your small business make these common website mistakes? Make just one and you are losing customers & leaving money on the table!

 - How you did it

 - How you know you were good at it.

-This is the mirror opposite of the “Silence is not golden” website.
-With these websites, the owner obviously has the ability to add bits of words to their site.
-And they do.
-Lots of words.
-All over the place.
-And in no particular order.
+This is the mirror opposite of the too little information website.
+With these websites, the owner obviously has the skills to add words to their site as they see fit.

 These words have a few additional quirky traits.